decred/dcrdocs/README.md

 ## Getting help

-To get help with `dcrdocs` please create a [GitHub issue](https://github.com/decred/dcrdocs/issues) or the join the [Decred community](https://decred.org/community/) using your preferred chat platform.
+To get help with `dcrdocs` please create a [GitHub issue](https://github.com/decred/dcrdocs/issues) or join the [Decred community](https://decred.org/community/) using your preferred chat platform.